Phault/dprint-plugin-csharpier/README.md

 }
 ```

-Currently only the printWidth option from the [official Csharpier options](https://csharpier.com/docs/Configuration) is
+Refer to the [official Csharpier docs](https://csharpier.com/docs/Configuration) for available options.
-supported.

 ## Credits